rfo909/CFT/doc/Doc.md

 "'a'"
 ```

-Also, there is no escape character, which means backslash is just another character.
+Also, backslash is not used as escape character, which means backslash is just another character,
+simplifying those Windows paths.

 # List processing